Every-Shot-Counts

 Normally when I travel I forgo my typical non-fiction business books and find a trashy Clive Cussler adventure novel to read.

-However, on my recent trip out to New York City I came across the new book Every Shot Counts by Mark Broadie – and figured it would be worth a read.
+However, on a recent trip out to New York City I came across the book Every Shot Counts by Mark Broadie – and figured it would be worth a read.

 Every Shot Counts is essentially a book about shaking up the way stats are kept in golf.
 Traditionally we’ve tracked stats that have very little relevance towards actually improving your game.